aamishi/McDonaldsCaloriesPrediction/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+The vast availability of fast-food could lead to compromised health due to cheap prices.
+This paper analyses food nutrition and estimates the calories in McDonald’s menu items using a linear model.
+It is found that these values are close to what the company claims.
+This accuracy can help customers make informed decisions about their health.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from USDA and MenuStat.org.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.